samanthaming/samanthaming.com/content/blog/3-tips-to-find-the-right-bootcamp-for-you.md

 ---
-title: 3 Tips to Improve Your Programming Skills
+title: 3 Tips To Find The Right Bootcamp For You
-description: Applying your knowledge is the best way to improve your programming skills.
-Read these 3 tips that will solidify your learning...
+description: It’s not about picking the Best School, it’s about picking the Best School FOR YOU.
+Learn how I found the right bootcamp.
 tags: [programming, career]
 createdAt: 2018-10-22
 ---

 I’ve always loved tech.
 Taking part-time programming courses at a local college as well as learning programming online.
 So I thought, alright I’m going to jump fully into this!
 I had 3 options at the time: go back to university, continue online students, or attend a bootcamp.
 But I ultimately decided to attend a bootcamp.
 Let me explain how I weighed my option based on what my goal was — getting a job as quickly as I can.

+<markdown-toc></markdown-toc>

 ## Bootcamp vs CS degree vs Online Courses